maksoltane/esp32_xiaomi_m365/README.md

 # esp32_xiaomi_m365
-Sample Project for decoding serial bus data on a Xiaomi M365 Scooter on Espressif ESP32 / ESP8266
+Sample Project for decoding serial bus data on a Xiaomi M365 Scooter on Espressif ESP32 / ESP8266:
+- Cheap 128x64 pix OLED SSD1306 based
+- ESP32/Arduino Code
+- OTA for Firmwareupdates
+- Telnet Screens for debugging
+- Oled Display with different Screens in Drive/Charge/Stop Mode
+- Throttle in stopped mode to Swipe through different screens

 # Done
 - WiFi Auto Connect to known SSIDs or AP-Mode & Telnet with Timeouts to auto-turnoff Telnet/WiFi